sio-k/Autumn_Kingdoms_Prologue/README.md

 This is a Battle for Wesnoth v1.14 campaign.
 You will need the game to play it.
-For installation instructions, refer to https://www.wesnoth.org/Play
+For installation instructions, refer to https://www.wesnoth.org/Play (install the stable version).

 Originally created by Devrailis Colandore.